dangerfarms/newcomers-guide/section-2/1-Tools/git.md

 We are currently not using branching for each task, but it is good to understand that as well.

-To learn about our workflow, please read .
+To learn about our workflow, please read [2.2 Workflow](section-2/2-Workflow/README.md).
-Our workflow is as follows:
-1. You get assigned to a task (an issue on the github repo, appears as a ticket on the waffle board)
-2. As soon as you start reading the specifications, move your task into the "In progress" column on waffle.
-3. If you are stuck with anything for over 15 minutes, let one of us know on slack.